-Welcome to the third Child in the City International Seminar that takes place in Antwerpen, Belgium on 20-21 May 2019.
+Welcome to the third Child in the City International Seminar which will take place in Antwerpen, Belgium on 20-21 May 2019.
 The main theme of this seminar is Children in the sustainable city.
 This is a joint project of the Child in the City Foundation and the City of Antwerp.

 The Child in the City International Seminar’s bringing together experts and policymakers from different relevant fields around a specific theme of the child-friendly city agenda.